-Reverse stitch is sewed by people to lock the last stitch so that it doesn’t open or break down easily if someone pulls it or due to any other reason.
+People sew a reverse stitch to lock the last stitch so that it doesn’t open or break down quickly if someone pulls it or for any other reason.

-No, although it looks like you can only do straight stitches with a walking foot, you can sew many other stitches as well.
+No, although it looks like you can only do straight stitches with a walking foot, you can also sew many other stitches.

-You can do almost all other types of stitches using a walking foot that has a forward movement.
+You can do almost all other stitches using a walking foot with a forward movement.

 You can even stitch a zigzag stitch using your walking foot because although it looks complicated, all its movement is going forward.

-Yes, you can sew stretch stitches for stretchy fabrics of all types such as knit fabric.
-While sewing such garments, you will experience that the garment is stretchy while passing under the foot which makes the stitch bad and not so strong.
+Yes, you can sew stretch stitches for stretchy fabrics such as knit fabric.
+While sewing such garments, you will experience that the garment is stretchy while passing under the foot, which makes the stitch terrible and not so strong.

 However, while sewing with a walking foot, it is ensured that the fabric is fed evenly without being stretched.
-The sewing may be a bit slow but experts say that even if a fabric is 75% stretch, a walking foot is the best option to sew stretch stitches.
+The sewing may be a bit slow, but experts say that even if a fabric is 75% stretched, a walking foot is the best option to sew stretch stitches.

-Yes, you can sew curves as they are not that difficult but requires a lot of attention.
-You need to take great care while quilting with a walking foot because it is on you to handle the quilt while the foot is feeding the cloth in a forward manner.
+Yes, you can sew curves, as they are not that difficult but requires a lot of attention.
+You need to take great care while quilting with a walking foot because it is on you to handle the quilt while the foot is feeding the cloth forward.

-Yes, you can easily stitch zigzag with a walking foot because all the movement to perform this stitch is straightforward.
-The only thing is that you have to move the cloth in a zig manner while the foot is feeding the cloth forward.
-A walking foot feeds cloth smoothly which results in zigzag stitches of high quality.
+Yes, you can quickly stitch a zigzag with a walking foot because all the movement to perform this stitch is straightforward.
+The only thing is that you must move the cloth in a zig manner while the foot feeds the cloth forward.
+A walking foot feeds cloth smoothly, resulting in high-quality zigzag stitches.

-People usually get confused when they get to know that they cannot reverse stitches with a walking foot and they start asking questions like how they lock their stitches so that they don’t open while wearing.
+People usually get confused when they know that they cannot reverse stitches with a walking foot and ask questions like how they lock their stitches so that they don’t open while wearing.
 Well, you lock a stitch just like you were sewing the stitch.

-- Simply keep on stitching the cloth until you reach the endpoint.
+- Keep on stitching the cloth until you reach the endpoint.

 - Release the foot so that it can be lifted from the cloth.